-- b.
+- a.
+Schedule an appointment prior to the start of the practicum experience, present a resume, and discuss and sign the Objectives/Responsibilities. - b.
 Fully comply with the "MATC Medical Assistant Dress Code" or agency policy, which ever is higher. - c.
 Comply with OSHA regulations and CDC guidelines regarding hazardous waste disposal. - d.
 Notify both the practicum agency and the college in the event of an inability to report to practicum as scheduled (absence or tardiness).
 An excuse form will be completed indicating how missed time was made up. - e.
 Make up missed time hour for hour, at the convenience of the practicum agency and supervisor, with the exception of pre-arranged job interviews.
 These are excused up to a total of 4 hours. - f.
-Introduce self to patient and personnel as a Madison Area Technical College Medical Assistant Student. - g.
-Volunteer to the practicum agency supervisor, any pertinent health or social information or documentation. - h.
-Keep the clinical staff informed of patient care performed by him/her. - i.
+Introduce self to patient and personnel as a Madison Area Technical College Medical Assistant Student. - yolunteer to the practicum agency supervisor, any pertinent health or social information or documentation. - h.
+Keep the clinical staff informed of patient care performed by him/her/them. - i.
 Seek out additional tasks and new learning experiences. - j.
 Behave in an appropriate professional mature manner at all times. - k.
 Ask questions when assignments or responsibilities are unclear.
 It is the student's responsibility to communicate his or her inability or unwillingness to accomplish any task or assignment for any reason. - I. Practice good medical ethics and good manners at all times. - m.
 Work the regular hours of the practicum. - n.
 Demonstrate skills in administrative and clinical procedures according to the manner in which he/se was trained. - o.
 Demonstrate the ability to receive instructions from supervisor/preceptor and perform accordingly. - p.
 Demonstrate improvement and the capability to manage increased responsibility throughout the course of their practicum experience. - q.
 Demonstrate the ability to cope with a variety of interoffice relationships in a professional manner. - r.
 Demonstrate a thorough knowledge of what is expected on the job in attitude, professionalism, and work performance. - s.
 Subscribe to a health/hospitalization insurance plan, providing pertinent information to the program director and to the agency supervisor. - t.
 Accept the responsibility for gathering and turning in the x-ray badge and any reports or assignments.
 Failure will result in receiving an "incomplete" grade, and the delay in graduation. - u.
 Participate in evaluation seminars at Madison Area Technical College. - v.
-Return a copy of this signed document to the Practicum Coordinator. - A copy of this document shall be retained by the agency supervisor and all agency and faculty evaluations shall become part of the student's permanent academic record.
+Return a copy of this signed document to the Practicum Coordinator.

+• A copy of this document shall be retained by the agency supervisor and all agency and faculty evaluations sh nall become part of the student's permanent academic record.